 - Develop an analytical strategy for an organisation

-- to adapt the processes and culture in their company in such a way that it facilitates data driven decision making
+- Adjust the processes and culture in their company in such a way that it facilitates data driven decision making

-- Communicate with business analysts and data scientists
+- Communicate with data scientists and data engineers

 This module has the objective of reviewing the financial, control and investment opportunities faced by rapidly growing companies in entrepreneurial settings.
 The objective of study is to consider and select financing vehicles which are appropriate to securing the organisations’ money requirements and to understand and analyse the issues in the institutional framework in which those decisions take place.